 In order to join the Education Outside program, schools must meet the following requirements:

-- SFUSD elementary school: Your school must be a K-5 or K-8 school in San Francisco Unified School District.
+- SFUSD or Redwood City elementary school: Your school must be a K-5 or K-8 school in San Francisco Unified School District or Redwood City School District.

 - Garden/outdoor classroom space: It is not necessary for your school to have completed its Prop.
 A bond/greening work, although it is helpful.
 However, you must have an outdoor classroom space in which classes can be held, raised beds or in-ground beds for growing vegetables and perennials, and space for a toolshed.